* 1963 June 21

 Advisory Board of Artists selects Winston-Salem, where more than 5,000 people have pledged more than $850,000 in a two-day telephone drive.
 Board nominates Vittorio Giannini as president.

-Department of Design and Production created, separate from Drama.
+School of Design and Production created, separate from School of Drama.

 First summer session for dance students conducted in Asolo, Italy; beginning of International Dance Program.